knowit/academy2022.knowit.no/README.md

 currently work in progress.
 You can find the current webiste at https://academy.knowit.no

+This years programmes are in the finals stages of planning.

 ## About Knowit Academy

 Knowit Academy Norway is Knowits formal competency training programme for